ecarnold24/Antibiotics/README.md

 These can be found here ...
 testing documentation notes from Ian:
 1. a prescritptive list of instructions e.g. receipe

+Add to output examples file.
+Use output with a markdown to give a solid tutorial /test document

 2. if you do x, y and z; the result will be p,q r...
 3. If you do not get result p, q, r do a,b,c

 ## TODO list
 outlier graphs
-use variables and define these at top of toolkit rename files and organise folder write testing document write user instructions edit readme text above.
+use variables and define these at top of toolkit - done rename files and organise folder - write testing document write user instructions edit readme text above.